PoliticalGraveyard.com

 Kane, Patrick E. — of Monroe County, N.Y.
 Independent candidate for New York state assembly from Monroe County 5th District, 1909.
 Burial location unknown.

 Kane, Patrick H. — of Port Huron, St. Clair County, Mich.
 Democrat.
-Candidate for U.S. Representative from Michigan 7th District, 1922; delegate to Democratic National Convention from Michigan, 1928 (alternate), 1932, 1936; candidate in primary for Lieutenant Governor of Michigan, 1934; member of Michigan Democratic State Central Committee, 1937.
+Candidate for U.S. Representative from Michigan 7th District, 1922; delegate to Democratic National Convention from Michigan, 1928 (alternate), 1932, 1936; candidate for Lieutenant Governor of Michigan, 1934; member of Michigan Democratic State Central Committee, 1937.
 Burial location unknown.

 Kane, Paul See T. Paul Kane